junhua/awesome-finance-ai-papers/README.md

 This repository is a curated collection of high-quality papers presented at top Computer Science (CS) conferences related to Artificial Intelligence (AI) applications in finance.

+The aim is to offer a comprehensive review of these papers, summarize key findings, and analyze their contributions to the field.

+Presentation slides of the papers can be found here: [Slides](https://github.com/junhua/awesome-finance-ai-papers/blob/main/review-full.pdf).

 The review of individual papers will be added in progressively.

-The aim is to offer a comprehensive review of these papers, summarize key findings, and analyze their contributions to the field.
+If the content helps you in your work, please leave a ⭐️ to the repo, or [cite](#citation) this repo.

 This list extends an earlier collection: [Awesome-LLM-Agents](https://github.com/junhua/awesome-llm-agents).

-If the content helps you in your work, please leave a ⭐️ to the repo, or [cite](#citation) this repo.

 ## Price Prediction
 ### Formulation